theraf197dev/Hotel/README.md

 # Hotel
-React App that simulates an hotel reservation
+React App that simulates a hotel reservation